react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-container.md

 }
 ```

-Keep in mind that the ref may be initially `null` in some situations (such as when linking is enabled).
+If you're using a regular ref object, keep in mind that the ref may be initially `null` in some situations (such as when linking is enabled).
 To make sure that the ref is initialized, you can use the [`onReady`](#onready) callback to get notified when the navigation container finishes mounting.

 ### Methods on the ref